project-chip/connectedhomeip/docs/platforms/nxp/nxp_manufacturing_flow.md

 -   the AES key is hard-coded and not provisioned into Edge Lock
 -   the factory data should be encrypted by AES-128 key using "--aes128_key" option in "generate.py" script file.

+for the fourth, it is similar to the second one but factory data binary didn't contain DAC key and certificate.
+They are provisioned by the EdgeLock 2Go server into a specific flash section as a blob.